Be in the Know: Ecommerce Statistics You Should Know

 The growth of ecommerce is out of this world!

-In 2017, ecommerce was responsible for around $2.3 trillion in sales and is expected to hit $4.5 trillion in 2021 (according to a Statista report).
-In the US alone, ecommerce represents almost 10% of retail sales and that number is expected to grow by nearly 15% each year!
+In 2019, ecommerce was responsible for around $3.5 trillion in sales and is expected to hit $4.9 trillion by 2021.
+In the US alone, ecommerce represents over 10% of retail sales and that number is expected to grow by nearly 15% each year!

 But, ecommerce is not a random whirlwind of people coming and going, buying stuff online without a trace…

 Everything on the internet is tracked, from optimal times of engagement, likes and reactions, click through rates, demographics to even referral traffic!
 And, not surprisingly, all of that data has resulted in a huge amount of ecommerce statistics you can use to grow your business.

 Let’s take a look at a compiled list of some of the most important ecommerce statistics you need to know.

 Ecommerce Statistics to Consider